CenturyLinkCloud/PublicKB/Support/using-the-help-desk-web-ui.md

 *Checking on existing requests*
 From the "check your existing requests" section, click on the ticket you wish to see more information about.
 From here, you can view ticket details, including:
-* The CenturyLink Engineer that's assigned to the request
+* The Lumen Engineer that's assigned to the request
 * Ticket status
 * Ticket priority (Normal or High)
 * Comments that have been made on the request